Find a Law Firm

 I am considering applying for a Dudley Building Society mortgage for purchase of a newly converted (under development) with 60% LTV.
 Is it compulsory to choose a solicitor on the conveyancing panel for Dudley Building Society?

-It is not clear whether my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
-I have called into my local branch Dudley Building Society on numerous occasions and was told they are content with the situation and they would lend.
+It is not clear whether my mortgage offer requires a lease extension .
+I have called Dudley Building Society on numerous occasions and was told they are content with the situation and they would lend.
 My solicitor - who is on the Dudley Building Society conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
-I simply dont know who is right
+Who do I believe?

 As long as the conveyancer is on the Dudley Building Society panel she or he must comply with the CML Handbook requirements for Dudley Building Society.
 Unless your lawyer obtains specific confirmation in writing that Dudley Building Society will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Dudley Building Society to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.